Jessabelle: Plot

 Now left alone, Jessie conducts a ritual to summon the woman.
 After the ritual, Jessie is called by Pruitt, who informs her that the baby was Kate's daughter, but not Leon's.
-She plays the blank tape where it presents Kate casting a voodoo enchantment on a newborn white girl and committing suicide by gunshot, not before tearfully shouting that Jessabelle and her father Moses are dead, attempting to suffocate the infant girl with a pillow, and changing her mind to conduct the incantation.
-Jessie is confronted by Kate's spirit and realizes the truth that her "father" was hiding from her: the video tapes filmed were for Jessabelle, who was the daughter of Kate and Moses as the product of an interracial affair at the same church mentioned in the second tape.
+She plays the blank tape which presents Kate casting a voodoo enchantment on a newborn white girl and committing suicide by gunshot, not before tearfully shouting that Jessabelle and her father Moses are dead, attempting to suffocate the infant girl with a pillow, and changing her mind to conduct the incantation.
+Jessie is confronted by Kate's spirit and realizes the truth that her "father" was hiding from her: the videotapes filmed were for Jessabelle, who was the daughter of Kate and Moses as the product of an interracial affair at the same church mentioned in the second tape.
 Jessabelle was killed on the night of her birth, along with her father, by Leon.
-On that night, Leon scolded Kate for being unfaithful, picked up Jessabelle from her crib and snapped her spine in half.
+On that night, Leon scolded Kate for being unfaithful, picked up Jessabelle from her crib, and snapped her spine in half.
 After Kate laments as she holds her daughter's now-lifeless body, Leon pushed a baby carriage carrying her lifeless body and a porcelain doll inside into the bayou, weighing it down with stones to prevent it from resurfacing.
 Leon then drove up to Kate and Moses' church where he shot Moses and set the building ablaze, leaving Moses for dead in the burning church.
 Jessie realizes that she is the unwanted presence, being the newborn white girl adopted by Leon on that same night to cover up the murders.

 Swearing revenge, Kate and Moses planned to transfer Jessabelle's spirit to Jessie.
 Jessie is pushed by Kate and Moses' spirits towards the bayou and into it, where the biracial spirit of Jessabelle swims up and takes her mother's bracelet, resurfacing back in the same white physical body of Jessie.
 Preston jumps in to save her and she kisses him and asks him to take her home.
 When Pruitt asks "Miss Laurent" if she is all right, she replies "It's Jessabelle".